 Debt Consolidation Tips & Strategies

-By now you know how debt consolidation works and the various approaches that one can take toward it.
+By now, you know how debt consolidation works and the various approaches that one can take toward it.
 Regardless of which option you choose to pursue, there are a number of steps that you can take to ensure that your efforts are not in vain and your situation will improve.

 - Stay Disciplined: Once you settle on a plan for getting out of debt, stick to it.
 Avoid temptation and focus on how much easier things will be once the weight of debt is lifted off your shoulders.
 One of the biggest temptations will be the various credit card and loan offers that come your way once your situation improves.
-Lenders, understanding that you now have more disposable income, may start to inundate you with deals.
-Taking them up on one isn’t necessarily bad, you just have to make sure not to relapse.
+Once you have more disposable income, lenders may send you a lot of deals.
+Taking them up on one isn’t necessarily bad, but you have to make sure not to relapse.

-- Build an Emergency Fund: A rainy-day fund makes it infinitely easier to withstand economic turmoil and unexpected expenses.
-Your goal should be to gradually amass about a year’s worth of take-home in such an account.
+- Build an Emergency Fund: A rainy-day fund makes it so much easier to withstand a bad economy or unexpected expenses.
+Your goal should be to save up about a year’s worth of take-home in such an account.
 As long as you’re confident in your ability to make minimum payments on what you owe, starting your emergency fund should actually take precedence over really focusing on getting out of debt.
 Otherwise, you’re still going to be one major unexpected expense away from winding up back at square one.